 Espresso Martini

-Bradsell also gave the cocktail its third name: Pharmaceutical Stimulant, possibly a nod to its energizing effects.
-According to Bradsell, he created this cocktail for a “top model” who walked into the bar and asked for “Something that’s gonna wake me up, then fuck me up”.
-With the coffee maker nearby and vodka being a popular ingredient, he didn’t hesitate.
+At the same time, Bradsell also gave it a third name: Pharmaceutical Stimulant, likely a nod to the story of its origin.
+According to Bradsell, a top model once walked into his bar and requested, “Something that’s gonna wake me up, then fuck me up.”
+With a coffee machine right next to his station and vodka being the most popular spirit at the time, he quickly crafted what would become an iconic cocktail.

 Ingredients: